cos205/assignment1-template/README.md

 ## Collaboration

-You may work on this assignment in teams of two.
+You may work on this assignment in teams of two, or individually.